 Born in Munich, Germany in 1989, Christina Rupp grew up in Pretoria, South Africa.
 In 2014 she earned a Bachelor Degree in Communication, graduating cum laude from the University of Applied Sciences in Utrecht, The Netherlands.
-Having lived in Argentina, the UK and Colombia, Christina has cultivated a strong interest in language (she speaks five languages), different modes of belonging and culture.
+Having lived in Argentina, the UK and Colombia, Christina has developed a strong interest in language, different modes of belonging and culture.

 Christina also works as an illustrator, focusing on different forms of drawing, painting, scenographic collage and Intaglio printmaking.
 She has exhibited abroad and in Germany, including at the Stroke Art Fair in Munich and the 24 Stunden Neukölln Kunst Festival in Berlin.
 Much like her poetry, Christina’s visual work is influenced by concepts of place, nature and landscape.